ibm-cloud-docs/key-protect/create-root-keys.md

         </td>
         <td>
           The date and time that the key expires in the system, in RFC 3339 format.
+The key will transition to the deactivated state within one hour past the key's expiration date.

           If the <code>expirationDate</code> attribute is omitted, the key does not expire.
         </td>
       </tr>